Search This Blog

 Ah, I remember this story; I mentioned it a few days ago when we talked about the giant beetle outside the airplane window.
 It’s been a few months since I wrote that story, and I remember at the time, I had no intention of covering this story.
 In fact, I originally planned to cover it next year.

 However, as time went on, I thought more and more about the story and figured that I might as well cover it.
 Sure, it’s really short, but I think I deserve to be given some slack; I’m effectively writing all of these without anything resembling a reasonable break.
-So come along, dear reader, and back your bug spray!
+So come along, dear reader, and pack your bug spray!
 This is the story of The Aztec Giant Insect; off to New Mexico, we go!

 Watch The Skies